Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Experiments

 \subsection{Main Results}

-We compared the performance of our method and the baseline method in reducing toxicity across multiple safety test sets, using Llama Guard 2 and MD-Judge as safety evaluation models as well as toxicity rate and computational overhead as metrics.
+We compared the performance of our approach and the baseline method in reducing toxicity across multiple safety test sets, using Llama Guard 2 and MD-Judge as safety evaluation models as well as toxicity rate and computational overhead as metrics.
 Overhead refers to FLOPs during the alignment process compared with SFT, except for the RS which is inference-time alignment.
 Detailed calculation provided in the Appendix \ref{sec:overhead}.
-As shown in Table \ref{table:main}, our method significantly reduces the average toxicity of model outputs compared to other baseline, while demonstrating substantially lower overhead compared to online methods.
-Notably, best-of-N also significantly reduced the model's toxicity with our hybrid reward signal in inference-time, demonstrating the safety reward modeling ability.
+As shown in Table \ref{table:main}, our method significantly reduces the average toxicity of model outputs compared to other baselines.
+This suggests that the proposed method is better in safety alignment compared with previous approaches.
+Notably, using our hybrid reward signals for rejection sampling also significantly reduced the model's toxicity, validating both the design and effectiveness of our reward modeling framework.

-To compare with the online method, we trained a 7B reward model as ground truth reward and used iterative sampling for online DPO, establishing the theoretical upper bound of our method.
-Our approach closely aligns with online methods, effectively narrowing the distribution shift, however there are still gaps in certain metrics.
+To compare with the online method, we train a 7B reward model as ground truth reward and use iterative sampling for online DPO, establishing the theoretical upper bound of our method.
+It can be observed that our approach closely aligns with online methods, effectively narrowing the distribution shift, while exhibiting gaps in certain performance metrics.
+Most significantly, our method reduces computational costs by approximately 300× compared to online approaches, representing a significant improvement in training efficiency without substantial compromise in alignment quality.

-On the 13B model, we found that the best-of-N performance is worse than that of the 7B model.
+On the 13B model, our method demonstrates consistent performance improvements, confirming that the proposed approach effectively scales to larger language models while maintaining its efficacy.
+Interestingly, our experiments reveal that the best-of-N performance on the 13B model is inferior to that of the 7B variant.
 Notice that the toxicity of model output is not directly related to the size of model parameters, and even negatively correlated \cite{additional_3}.
-Case study examples and analysis are provided in the Appendix \ref{sec:case}.
+We provide case study examples and analysis in the Appendix \ref{sec:case}.